 Thus, my PERT formula for Expected Time = (6 + 4*6.5 + 9)/6 => 6.83 hours.

 While traditional Project Management tends to follow the Gantt chart “waterfall model,” which we saw above, many new-school PMs prefer the use of Jeff Sutherland’s Scrum and Agile methodologies.
 Rather than viewing the traditional Project overview page, Accelo also gives you the option to work with a Scrum board in the form of our Task board - status.
 Sprints are pre-determined as a fixed period of time like two weeks, where the goal is to accomplish as many items from a backlog as possible - Project Tasks can be used for this purpose.
-The Assignee filter allows the PM to track which users are responsible for certain items in the backlog and the task standings: pending, accepted, started, paused and completed represent the visual scrum board with the virtual “sticky notes.”
+The Assignee filter allows the PM to track which users are responsible for certain items in the backlog and the current status of project task standings: pending, accepted, started, paused and completed represent the visual scrum board with the virtual “sticky notes.”
 The ultimate goal being to get as many tasks into the completed column as possible.
 Just like sticky notes, Accelo has the flexibility of dragging and dropping tasks from one column to the next using our Task Boards.

 It’s a Project Management proverb that a cadence of visibility and accountability produces not only reliable and repeatable results, but also a high-performance team!
 Accelo’s Projects Module can get your team closer to achieving that, whether you have a formal background check in project management or not!
 From our project insights tab to our flexible Gantt charts, you will be well—equipped to manage any multi-dimensional project.